shapkarin/shapkarin.me/public/api/articles/floating-point-precision.md

 ---
-title: "Why 0.1 + 0.2 Isn't 0.3: A Deep Dive into computer Floating-Point Precision"
+title: "A Deep Dive into computer Floating-Point Precision: Why 0.1 + 0.2 Isn't 0.3"
 description: "Explore the surprising result of 0.1 + 0.2 in programming and understand why it happens due to floating-point representation and the IEEE 754 standard."
 order: 0
 ---

+Computer Floating-Point Precision

 ## Table of Contents
 - [Why 0.1 + 0.2 Isn't Exactly 0.3 in Most Programming Languages](#why-01--02-isnt-exactly-03-in-most-programming-languages)